US brings new charges against Chinese tech giant Huawei

 The company also used proxies, including professors at research institutions, to steal intellectual property, prosecutors said.

+The new indictment in Brooklyn includes charges of racketeering conspiracy and conspiracy to steal trade secrets.

-A lawyer for Huawei did not immediately return a call seeking comment.
+A lawyer for Huawei did not immediately return an email and phone message seeking comment.

+Trump administration officials, including Cabinet secretaries, have recently leveled national security allegations against Huawei in an effort to encourage European nations to ban the gear from next-generation cellular networks.

+Secretary of State Mike Pompeo and Defense Secretary Mark Esper made the pitch to Western allies during a trip to Munich this week.
+Attorney General William Barr, in a speech last week, lamented what he said was China’s aspiration for economic dominance and proposed that the U.S. invest in Western competitors of Huawei.